maarten-pennings/WordClock/README.md

 It contains a controller and three LEDs.

 ![Inside NeoPixel](imgs/neozoom.jpg)

+Note that the LEDs are "glued" on the 4 "copper" leads.
+The controller is powered (two bond wires coming from two leads), and it drives the three LEDs (three bond wires going from controller to the LEDs, and the LEDS then wired to GND).
+Finally the controller is bond wired to the data-in and data-out leads.
+Note that my annotation is guessed, VCC and GND could be swapped, so could data-in and data-out.

 I did have a 4×4 NeoPixel board, and I investigated the power usage on that board.
 I measured the current when 1 NeoPixel is red (0xFF0000).
 I measured also for 2, 3, ...
 16 NeoPixels.